wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 </table>

-## Using Maintenance Windows
+## Maintenance Windows

-You can create maintenance windows to temporarily prevent alerts from firing when disruptive operations occur as a result of system maintenance or testing.
-During such operations, you know it's likely that alerts will fire.
+Maintenance windows prevent alerts from firing.
+Use them, for example, when disruptive operations occur as a result of system maintenance or testing.

 You can: